 Please note: the student will be expected to take all quizzes, midterms and finals in these sections.
 The hours of Nursing Fundamentals class may be subject to change.
-The privilege of being excused from attendance during the 26 hours does not change the cost of education, but will impact the amount of financial aid awarded.
+Being excused from attendance during the 26 hours does not change the cost of education, but will impact the amount of financial aid awarded.